tychart/HashMap-Lab/README.md

 * An intense test of everything (except for toSortedString)
 * Intensive test of insert, get, contains, [] operator, remove, and clear

-## Valgrind - (15 pts)
-* No memory leaks at all
-* No memory definitely lost, possibly lost, or still accessible
-* Run "valgrind --leak-check=full ./lab9" to check with valgrind

-## WordCounter (toSortedString) - (20 pts)
+## File 6 - WordCounter and ToSortedString - (20 pts)
 * The WordCounter class is provided for you in its entirety
-* The WordCounter class reads a text file and uses a Hashmap to build a map from words to frequency
+* The WordCounter class reads a text file and uses your Hashmap class to build a map from words to their frequency
-* The WordCounter class toString method simply relies on the Hashmap toSortedString method
+* The WordCounter class toString method simply relies on the Hashmap toSortedString method, so that's all you need to do to get this test case to work

 ### ToSortedString
 * Create a priority queue to hold all of the Node pointers in your map